pgadmin-org/pgadmin4/docs/en_US/tabbed_browser.rst

 Click the *Logs* tab to get the server logs.

 * Use the Log Format switch to select the format you want.
 Text/Plain, JSON and CSV are supported.
+  The enable/disable state of the log format depends on the Postgresql.conf setting.
 * Use the Logs in tabular format? switch if you want to see the logs in a tabular format.

 Click the *System Statistics* tab to get the statistics for the system: